+- 1) In-person term with distancing and gathering restrictions

 - 2) Mixed remote and in-person delivery

 - a.
 Remote delivery start; delayed in-person start

 - b.
 Continuation of out-of-country travel restrictions

 - 3) Full remote delivery of the fall term

 - 4) Enrolment

 - a.
 Normal enrolment

 - b.
 Domestic (Increase/Decrease)

 - c.
 International (Increase/Decrease)